How to Grow Citronella Plant, The Mosquito Plant

 Days to Seed Germination: Plants sprout in 7 to 10 days.

-After planting in the garden, spread a thick, 3 – 4 inch layer of mulch around the plant.
-The mulch helps to retain soil moisture.
-And, it helps to keep the weeds down.
+After planting in the garden, spread a thick, 3 – 4-inch layer of mulch around the plant.
+The mulch helps to retain soil moisture, and it helps to keep the weeds down.
+Also, it feeds the plant as the mulch breaks down.

+Young plants need moist but not set soil.
 Water the plants as needed.
-Keep the soil moist, not wet.
-Allow the soil to dry an inch or two deep between watering.
+Allow the top of the soil to dry an inch or two deep between watering.
+Mature plants are somewhat drought-tolerant and need less water to thrive.

 Citronella plants can be bothered by aphids, caterpillars, mealybugs, and whiteflies.